awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

        }
     }
   ```
 + `Delegate` — Directs Amazon Lex to choose the next course of action based on the bot configuration\.
 If the response does not include any session attributes Amazon Lex retains the existing attributes\.
 If you want a slot value to be null, you don't need to include the slot field in the request\.
-You will get a `DependencyFailedException` exception if your fulfilment function returns the `Delegate` dialog action without removing any slots\.
+You will get a `DependencyFailedException` exception if your fulfillment function returns the `Delegate` dialog action without removing any slots\.

+  The `kendraQueryRequestPayload` and `kendraQueryFilterString` fields are optional and only used when the intent is derived from the `AMAZON.KendraSearchIntent` built\-in intent\. for more information, see [AMAZON\.KendraSearchIntent](built-in-intent-kendra-search.md)\.

   ```
     "dialogAction": {